• Home

 My Experience as a Search Engine Quality Rater-Blog-Post

-I have always been afraid that if I reveal the name of the search engine somehow my sites will be de-indexed from the web and I would be kidnapped in the middle of the night!
+I have always been afraid that if I reveal the name of the search engine somehow my sites will be de-indexed from the web and I would be kidnapped in the middle of the night! 🙊

 But that seems ridiculous now especially because there is an interview on Search Engine Land with one of these raters.

-So yeah, it was Google.
+So who was LionBridge contracted by?
+Google.

 Google’s Secrets?

-Since all search engines are based on algorithms and keyword filtering, real people are drafted up in order to manually check and analyse the data.
+Since all search engines are based on algorithms and keyword filtering, real people are drafted up in order to manually check and analyse the data. 🖥️🤓

 My job, on a freelance basis, involved sifting through numerous queries and websites, submitting rationalised quality ratings to help improve the search engine.
+It certainly wasn’t easy work. 😓

 Those who weren’t in the know seemed to regard the mythical PDF instruction guide that came with the job somehow comparable to finding out the recipe for Coca Cola, discovering the Big Mac sauce formula or knowing how to cook Walter White’s blue meth.